 If you only have one email account, Mailbird Lite is a great option – and even if you have more, the low price of a Pro subscription means it’s still worth a look.

-As you’d expect from an email client developed by Mozilla (the creator of Firefox), none of Mozilla Thunderbird’s features are hidden behind a paywall.
+As you’d expect from an email client developed by Mozilla (the non-profit creator of Firefox), none of Mozilla Thunderbird’s features are hidden behind a paywall.
 However, making the move from Windows Live Mail isn’t quite as straightforward as with eM Client and Mailbird, which pushes it down into a respectable third place.

 Thunderbird includes a setup wizard for importing your messages, contacts and calendar entries from an email account without messing about with POP3 addresses, but there’s no way to shift everything straight from Live Mail.
 The interface isn’t quite as modern as eM Client or Mailbird either, but it closely resembles your old client, so there’s practically no learning curve.
 You’ll soon learn to love the tabbed browsing though; just double-click a subject line and the message will open in its own tab, enabling you to refer to multiple emails without any hassle.